COVID-19 info and restrictions in Aberdeen

 - We remind our passengers to practice physical distancing on board and please adhere to hand washing guidelines at all times.

-- Physical distancing requirements are in force at all our terminals and on board our ships.
+- We are undertaking extra cleaning and sanitation in our terminals and on board our vessels.

-- We have been working closely with the Government and National Health Service professionals and are following all guidance issued as it affects us.
+- NorthLink Ferries have been working closely with the Government and National Health Service professionals and are following all guidance issued.

 - We plan for and practice for such events on a regular basis as part of our business continuity regime, current developments however have required us to translate these plans into action and we have been active in managing this risk since late January.